architect-templates/go/README.md

 ```sh
 $ architect environments:create my-first-environment
 ```
 This command presents you with a list of Kubernetes clusters.
-Since you haven't added any external clusters to your account, you should only see `architect`.
+Since you haven't added external clusters to your account, you should only see `architect`.
 Hit enter to create your environment on Architect's community cloud.

 ```sh